dominodatalab/domino-code-assist-docs/docs/loading-data/bigquery.md

     <img class="screenshot" src="../../screenshots/bigquery-lca-menu.png">

-    Under the drop-down list of data sources you will find the data source which we created earlier.
+    Under the drop-down list of data sources you will find the BigQuery data source which we created earlier.
 Select it.

     <img class="screenshot" src="../../screenshots/bigquery-lca-data-sources.png">